natalieytan/hometime-android/README.md

 ### 4. What about dependency injection?
 * Ideally, the ViewModel should not have to know about the activity's context
-* However, we run into the case of needing the context to retrieve string resources, as well as sharedPreferences
+* However, we often run into the case of needing the context to retrieve string resources, as well as sharedPreferences
 * To work around this I have exposed the application context in a companion object.
-* If exposing the application context alone, no longer suits our needs, there are alternative DI frameworks (e.g. Dagger, Koin) that I may look into
+* If exposing the application context alone, no longer suits our needs, there are DI frameworks (e.g. Dagger, Koin) that could be used instead

 ### 5. Working with time
 * To provide helpful information as suggested by the brief `show how far away that is from the current time (eg. 9:23 am (3 min))`, requires calculation of time difference between the user's current system time and the time presented by the server